Load example mixed dataset

 Description

-Shortness-of-breath (dyspnoea) may be due to tuberculosis, lung cancer or bronchitis, or none of them, or more than one of them.
+Shortness-of-breath (dyspnea) may be due to tuberculosis, lung cancer or bronchitis, or none of them, or more than one of them.
 A recent visit to Asia increases the chances of tuberculosis, while smoking is known to be a risk factor for both lung cancer and bronchitis.
-The results of a single chest X-ray do not discriminate between lung cancer and tuberculosis, as neither does the presence or absence of dyspnoea.
+The results of a single chest X-ray do not discriminate between lung cancer and tuberculosis, as neither does the presence or absence of dyspnea.

 Lauritzen S, Spiegelhalter D (1988).
 Local Computation with Probabilities on Graphical Structures and their Application to Expert Systems (with discussion).
 Journal of the Royal Statistical Society